vtexdocs/help-center-content/docs/tutorials/en/how-is-the-taxhub-app-structure-in-js.md

 ---
-title: How is the TaxHub App structure in JS
+title: 'How is the TaxHub App structure in JS'
 id: 6hY8wkf8LCCS4o0KAaKUu0
 status: DRAFT
 createdAt: 2017-07-26T17:04:34.946Z